Alex Fisher is making big waves in Belgium – and is determined to continue his upward climb as a professional footballer.

 Fisher taught himself four A-Levels while at United, and achieved A grades in each of them.

-After not getting a new deal with the U’s, Fisher was offered a place in the Glenn Hoddle Academy, and played against the likes of Real Madrid, Atletico Madrid, Valencia and Seville during his time in Spain.
+After not getting a new deal with the U’s, Fisher was offered a place in the Glenn Hoddle Academy, and played against the likes of Real Madrid, Atletico Madrid, Valencia and Seville during his time

 When his contract was up, he returned to England and played a few games for Oxford City, for which he is thankful to boss Mike Ford for giving him the chance to maintain his fitness.